Leveraging Near-Field Lighting for Monocular Depth Estimation from Endoscopy Videos: Our Approach

 \subsection{Implementation details}

 We implement our approach in PyTorch~\cite{paszke2019pytorch} and use the AdamW~\cite{kingma2014adam, loshchilov2017decoupled} optimizer coupled with the OneCycleLR policy~\cite{smith2019super} for training.
 For the OneCycleLR policy, we choose a maximum learning rate of 1e-5 and train for 20 epochs with a batch size of 8 on 4 x NVIDIA RTX A6000s (48GB each).
 We also utilize the initial weights from~\cite{yang2024depth} as a starting point for all of our baselines and results in order to leverage the rich, prior knowledge of state-of-the-art monocular depth estimation methods.
 It takes approximately 5 hours to train our teacher model and approximately 10 hours to train our student model.
-The difference in training times is because the student model is exposed to significantly more data as a result of being trained on unlabeled clinical data.
-At training time the DINOv2 encoder, DPT decoder, and the refinement module are all trainable.
-Further details regarding our utilized losses, including loss weights, can be found in our supplementary materials.